jilduhaylongsod/Hemophilia_B-F9-Bioinformatics/README.md

 **Approximate gene size:** 32,721 bp

-## Part C - Understand the Gene Structure: Exons, Introns, and Transcripts
+## Part C - Exons, Introns, and Transcripts
 **a.
 Number of exons you can identify in your selected transcript**
 - There are 8 exons